jerryattheedge/hello-world/README.md

 # hello-world
-a simple hello world application
+a simple hello world application to showcase SNAPS